Kaktushose/Notruf-2-Gimp-Plugin/README.md

 - [Notruf 2 Showroom](https://store.steampowered.com/app/1275380/Notruf_112__Die_Feuerwehr_Simulation_2_Showroom/)

 ## Installation
-1. Download the file `notruf.py` [here](https://github.com/Kaktushose/Notruf-2-Gimp-Plugin/releases/tag/v.1.0.0)
+1. Download the file `notruf_en.py` [here](https://github.com/Kaktushose/Notruf-2-Gimp-Plugin/releases/tag/v.1.0.0-en)
 2. Move the file to the following directory `C:\Users\[user]\AppData\Roaming\GIMP\2.10\plug-ins`

 ## Usage
-1. Under the menu item `Image` select the tab `Exportieren als Notruf Skin...`
+1. Under the menu item `Image` select the tab `Export as Emergency Call 112 Skin...`
-2. Enter the complete path where you want to save the skin. *Example:* `C:\Users\Cactus\Documents\Notruf 2 Skins\ExampleSkin\ELW_tex.dds`
-**Important: Subfolders won't be created by the plugin and must be created manually beforehand**
+2. Select the file path in the filechooser dialog and then confirm with 'Save' and 'OK'.

 That's it.
-The skin is now usable in the showroom.
+The skin is now exported and usable in the showroom.

+To optimize the workflow even more you can also add a shortcut for the plugin.
+Go to Edit and select Keyboard Shortcuts.

 ## Troubleshooting

 - All layers to be exported must be visible.
 - There must not be a current selection.
-- All subfolders must already exist.
+- The file path must exist and the file extension must be `dds`.
 - Join the [Official Discord Server](https://discord.gg/cPm9KRk) for further help.